-There are 2 major cycles occurring inside old walls:
+There are 2 distinct, but closely related cycles occurring inside old walls:

 1. The Water Cycle

 The water cycle follows the following path: soil > wall fabric > finishing > air.

 If the wall fabric and finish is breathable, most of the water can easily evaporate, resulting in a relatively steady moisture content of the walls.

 If evaporation is impeded (e.g. by using non-breathable materials), dampness gradually accumulates into the building fabric, making the walls damper and damper over time.